bmkSimon/password-generator/README.md

 # password-generator
-Create an application that will allow the generation of a password based on user-selected criteria.
+The goal of this project is to create an application that will allow the generation of a random password based on user-selected criteria.

 __Use__